ndomx/Gate/docs/schemas/nodes.md

-# Gates Schema
+# Nodes Schema

-Gates are stored as a tree in MongoDB where each leaf only knows about its parent and doesn't who their children are.
+Gates are stored as a tree in MongoDB where each node only knows about its parent and doesn't who their children are.
 Every node that doesn't have a parent is called a _root node_.

 Additionally, in this representation, there'll be many nodes that don't control any physical device, called _abstract nodes_.
 Their function is to provide a cleaner tree representation.
-Because of that, every node has an `isDevice` field that indicates wether the node is connected to a physical device or is an _abstract node_.
+Because of that, every node has an `isDevice` field that indicates wether the node is connected to a physical device (_device node_) or is an _abstract node_.

 ```ts
 {